timb-machine-mirrors/CoolerVoid-spock_slaf/README.md

 Features
 ---
 * Action to Block, log and detect security anomalies from SSL_read() input buffers.
-* Anyone can load spock_slaf in any Linux binary.
+* Capacity to run in any programme that uses the OpenSSL library.
 * If detect anomaly in TLS context, Spock saves the IP address of the attacker, date time and attack "payload" register in log file "spock_agressors.log".